PlainIntricacy/Optimus_Change/README.md

 ==============

-Input: Cost of transaction and amount ($) received.
+Input: Price and amount ($) received.

-Output: Change to be returned, using the least amount of bills and coins.
+Output: Change to be returned, using the least amount of US bills and coins.

 ==============